 Born out of his background, attention to detail and passion for exuberant flavor, comes Paya’s favorite cocktail: the pisco sour.
 A popular choice at Bazaar, it’s a drink that captured the attention of the well-heeled in Los Angeles and is a cocktail that emphasizes the herbaceous notes of the Peruvian wine grape spirit with the addition of frothy egg whites and citrus.

 Paya calls it “sweet and tart, absolutely remarkable and perfect for any time of day.”
-And if there’s one thing Paya prides himself on, it’s the knowledge of how perfect technique and prime ingredients can produce something special.
+And if there’s one thing Paya prides himself on, it’s the knowledge of how a perfect technique and prime ingredients can produce something special.
 After all, that’s the Spanish way.

 2 ounces Pisco 100